Foreign interventions by the United States: Post-Cold War

-During the Kosovo War, the Police of Serbia and the Yugoslav army carried out an ethnic cleansing of Albanians in the former Federal Republic of Yugoslavia.
-Several attempts were made by the UN and NATO to end the war, including the Rambouillet Agreement, but Yugoslavia refused to sign.
+The Police of Serbia and the Yugoslav army carried out numerous war crimes in the Kosovo War, including an ethnic cleansing of Albanians in the former Federal Republic of Yugoslavia.
+Several attempts were made by the UN and NATO to end the Kosovo War, including the Rabouillet Agreement, but Yugoslavia refused to sign.
 As a result of the continued cleansing, NATO launched a bombing campaign against the country in 1999 with U.S. involvement, nicknamed Operation Allied Force.
 A 2016 study by Carnegie Mellon University professor Dov Levin found that the United States intervened in 81 foreign elections between 1946 and 2000, with the majority of those being through covert, rather than overt, actions.
 A 2021 review of the existing literature found that foreign interventions since World War II tend overwhelmingly to fail to achieve their purported objectives.

 War on terror

 After the September 11 attacks, under President George W. Bush, the U.S. and NATO launched the global war on terror.
 Alongside conventional ground interventions, the war on terror saw the U.S. military and intelligence community evolve its asymmetric warfare capabilities, seeing the extensive usage of drone strikes and special operations in various foreign countries including Afghanistan, Pakistan, Yemen, and Somalia against suspected terrorist groups and their leadership.
 The war on terror also continued the United States' legacy of waging undeclared wars, with the U.S. Congress only formally declaring war 11 times as of September 2024, with the last declaration occurring in 1942 during the Second World War.